ketwaroo/minetest-k-recycler/readme.md

 The `k_recyclebin.partial_recycling_minimum_ratio` setting contols partial recycling somewhat.
 By default, it has a value of `0.5`, which means you need at leart half a full input stack to allow partial recycling.
 So if you supply 2 torches you will end up with either 1 coal or 1 stick.
 But recycling only 1 torch will most likely pass through unchanged.

 One exception to that rule are for recipes where single block generates N items of the same type.
 For example 1 diamond block -> 9 diamonds.
-If you were to recycle 5 diamonds, it would always be above the 0.5 default min ratio and produce a diamond block, and feed that diamond block back in the recycler -> 9 diamonds, take 5 -> 1 block, .. and so on for unlimited diamonds.
+If you were to recycle 5 diamonds, it would always be above the 0.5 default min ratio and produce a diamond block, and feed that diamond block back in the recycler -> 9 diamonds, take 4 diamonds, feed 5 back into recycler -> 1 new diamond block, .. and so on for unlimited diamonds.
 To avoid that exploit, if N items recycles to single item, all N items are required.
-Other edge cases may exists but I not testing all the recipes.
+Other edge cases may exists but I'm not testing all the recipes.

 ### Freebies